-The above table details the Overall Performance score of each winter jacket reviewed.
-Read on for specifics on each metric that helped comprise this overall score.
-Additional details can also be found in each contender's individual review.
+The table above details the Overall Performance score of each winter jacket we reviewed.
+Read on for specifics about how the jackets faired in each metric that helped comprise this overall score.
+Additional details can be found in each contender's individual review.

-Warmth is the most important metric we used to rank each competitor.
-Warmth is determined by the amount of insulation, no matter if it is down or synthetic insulation.
-The more insulation a jacket contains, the more loft it provides.
-We looked at the fill weight and quality to determine how much insulation each winter jacket had and then compared that weight to the cut and length to see how that insulation was distributed.
-If we have two jackets with an equal fill weight of 10 ounces, but one has a waist-length hem while the other has a mid-thigh length hem, these two jackets are not equally warm.
-The most useful measure of warmth is, of course, comparative testing in actual conditions.
-We spent time outdoors, swapping jackets among the test team and "comparing notes".
+Warmth is the most important metric we used to rank each competitor and is a factor of how much insulation is in a jacket, regardless of if its down or synthetic insulation.
+That said, down fill feels warmer than synthetic The more insulation a jacket contains, the warmer it is.
+We looked at the insulation quality (fill weight) and quantity (fill weight) of each jacket and then compared it to the jacket's cut and length to gauge how the insulation is distributed.
+If two jackets have an equal fill weight of 10 ounces, but one has a waist-length hem while the other has a mid-thigh length hem, they are not equally warm.
+The most useful measurement for warmth is, of course, comparative testing in actual conditions.
+We spent a lot of outside comparatively test, swapping jackets among the test team and comparing notes.

-This number should not dissuade shoppers, though, as the casual parka can get away with using a more substantial down product than a technical parka that you might be carrying in your backpack with you.
-The Canada Goose Expedition Parka.
 The Patagonia Jackson Glacier also kept us warm in most wintry conditions.
-The Arc'teryx Camosun Parka falls between the Patagonia and the Canada Goose Expedition and the Woolrich Bitter Chill deserves mention for being on the warmer side of the fleet.
-In fact, the Woolrich is the warmest non-down insulated piece reviewed.
-Woolrich insulates the Bitter Chill with a lofted batting that blends wool and synthetic fibers, which was pleasant.
-After the Canada Goose Expedition, the next warmest earned a Best Buy award.
-The North Face McMurdo is nearly an expedition parka, with the price tag of a casual jacket.
-This lattermost model is the best value in our test and turns heads with its significant warmth and low price tag.
+The Arc'teryx Camosun Parka falls between the Patagonia Glacier and the Canada Goose Expedition.
+The Woolrich Bitter Chill deserves mention for being on the warmer side of the fleet.
+The Woolrich is the warmest non-down insulated piece reviewed.
+Woolrich insulates the Bitter Chill with a lofted batting that blends wool and synthetic fibers.

-Overall, the synthetically insulated models tested were not as warm as the down models.
-The Arc'teryx Fission SV was less warm than most of the down models reviewed.
-This is likely due to less insulation in the garment overall rather than a fault of the synthetic fibers, though it did reinforce the idea for us that if you are looking for warmth, opt for down.
-The exception to this warmth profile is the REI Co-op Down Hooded jacket.
-REI's competitor is a down-insulated layering piece that has insulating value a little below that of the Arc'teryx Fission.
+Overall, jackets with synthetic insulation are not as warm as the down models.
+The Arc'teryx Fission SV provides less insulation than most of the down models reviewed.
+This is likely because the garment has less insulation overall, though it did reinforce the idea that if you are looking for warmth, opt for down.

-The fleece insulated jackets are the least insulating products reviewed.
-Well-suited to more moderate climates, The North Face Arrowood Triclimate and the Top Pick Columbia Mission Air Interchange 3-in-1 are durable, versatile, and affordable, but not incredibly warm.
-Insulated with synthetic fleece, they just don't stack up to the rest of the field regarding warmth - which may be just what you're looking for, depending on what climate you reside in.
+The fleece jackets are the least insulating products reviewed.
+Well-suited to more moderate climates, The North Face Arrowood Triclimate is durable, versatile, and affordable, but not incredibly warm.
+Insulated with synthetic fleece, it just doesn't stack up to the rest of the field, which may be just what you're looking for if you live in a warm climate.

-The wool/synthetic blend insulation of the Woolrich Bitter Chill jacket is protected by a textured, soft external fabric and a waterproof/breathable backing.
-Ultimately, the waterproof/breathable membrane will block moisture.
-However, in our testing, we found the outer fabric to catch more snow and water than the others.
+The Woolrich Bitter Chill jacket's blended wool/synthetic insulation is protected by a textured, soft external fabric and a waterproof/breathable membrane backing.
+Ultimately, the waterproof/breathable membrane blocks moisture from getting to you.
+However, in our testing, the outer fabric to soaked in more snow and water than the others, making it a bit heavy and uncomfortable.
 This is the cost of style.
 The external material is attractive, but not as weather-proof as the smooth face of something like the Marmot Fordham or the Editors' Choice Arc'teryx Camosun.

-Wintertime is uncomfortable enough for many.
+Wintertime is uncomfortable enough.
 Don't put on an uncomfortable winter parka, too.
-Most of the models reviewed have added in extra attributes to make braving the cold and wind more forgiving.
+Most of the models we reviewed work hard to make braving the cold and wind more forgiving.

-In assessing the comfort of various products, we found a general correlation between cost and comfort.
-More expensive jackets use softer materials and closer tailoring to achieve maximum comfort.
-A notable exception, however, is our Best Buy Marmot Fordham.
-At a bargain price, every tester who tried on the Fordham was impressed to find its initial comfort to exceed that of the competition.
+We found a general correlation between cost and comfort.
+More expensive jackets use softer materials and more thoughtful tailoring to achieve maximum comfort.
+A parka's cut has a significant impact on its comfort.
+A meticulously designed jacket like the Arc'teryx Camosun Parka fits most bodies better than a generic square-cut design.
+A longer hem, which many of these parkas use, also keeps the waist from riding up and exposing you to drafts.
+A notable exception is our Best Buy Marmot Fordham.
+Despite its bargain price, every tester who tried on the Fordham was impressed to find that it's more comfortable than the competition.

 There is also something of a correlation between comfort and warmth.
 The biggest jackets we tested are the warmest, but they are also the most confining.
 Lots of insulation and an extended cut keep the heat in and make for a large package.
 This bulky package limits your range of motion, also impeding your comfort.